melikeyumna/melikeyumna/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying computer science and I’m a freshman at Bilkent University
+- 🔭 I’m currently studying computer science and I’m a freshman at Bilkent University.